Donard20/learn-swift-codecademy/README.md

   -  📱  Build and publish a mobile application for iOS devices
   -  📚 Learn the basic to advance skill of Swift programming
   -  ✨ Land a job as an iOS Developer

 ---

+- ## 🔥 Will be learning in this Journey:

+- Use Swift and SwiftUI to build iOS applications
+- Build a wireframe for a project
+- Use the MVVM design pattern to architect your applications
+- Use the command line
+- Manage versions of your code with Git
+- Collaborate with teammates on GitHub
+- Use lists and forms to add interactivity
+- Save and load data locally to your phone
+- Use external APIs to fetch data
+- Store and retrieve information from Firebase
+- Authenticate users
+- Publish an app to the App Store
+- Use data structures and algorithms to answer interview questions

+ ---

   ### Skill Paths ###